Seaport battle looms as Israel plans new competition

 But in an example of the inflexibility of the system, negotiators had to reach an agreement with every one of the port's 120 workers, a government official told Reuters.
 Papo Maritime was the only bidder to hang on to the end.

-Shortly after Eilat was privatized, Transport Minister Yisrael Katz outlined the rest of the plan: "Opposite each port, a private, competing pier must be built."
+Shortly after Eilat was privatised, Transport Minister Yisrael Katz outlined the rest of the plan: "Opposite each port, a private, competing pier must be built."

 Although no talks are currently underway, preliminary checks showed investors will come when the time is right, he said.